Koh Chang – Beaches

 It takes no effort to find a place to eat on the White Sand Beach because the most hotels and resorts offer a wide variety of restaurants serving local and international cuisine.
 Tasty and cheap, try the delicious local favorites such as the “Tam” (spicy papaya salad), “Tom Yum Goong” (hot and sour shrimp soup) and “Pad Thai” (fried noodles with various ingredients such as dried shrimp and tofu) in the bustling food stalls and restaurants can be found along the main road and the beach.

-15 Palms is a beach bar and restaurant that has a wide selection of Thai and Western dishes, English breakfast, children’s menus and free Wi-Fi.
-A free shuttle service to Paddy’s Palms Irish Pub is also available.
+15 Palms is a beach bar and restaurant that has a wide selection of Thai and Western dishes, English breakfast and a great children’s menus.

 Ba Mee Nong Bua